 MY MOTHER – TINA: 2007, AGE 71

 The end-of-life journey for my mother.
 Mom was healthy all her life (no colds, ate healthy, dressed appropriately in various seasons not to get sick, etc.) On Jan 17th, the HPV Test nightmare began when I took Mom to the ER because of breathing problems.
 After her admission to the ER and several exams, I was told that “tests show it might be CA125 Ovarian and or Breast Cancer”.
-It was also revealed that she has HPV, and apparently, for many years.
+It was also revealed that she has Papilloma and, apparently, for many years.

 WOW, I could not believe what I was told.
 Mom also showed the ER docs a mass (a light green colour that had grown outside her belly button/on her stomach – exposed).
 This was the mass – Mom did not share this with me, but the daughter knows she is very sick and dying.
 The ER docs asked me if I had seen this (and I had not).
 Mom even told the HPV Oncologists that “the secret” was out.
 Moving forward, Mom was admitted to Vanderbilt University-Nashville Hospital and stayed there for 10 days before being discharged home.

 On the 7th day at home, one morning, Mom had been up all night and told me later that she had pain in her left leg.
 Her leg was turning/twisting in knots, and she immediately had me take her to the ER room.
 Again, the hospital admitted her for several days.
-Tests showed that the CA125 cancer had spread a lot.
+Exams showed that the CA125 cancer had spread a lot.
 And we met with the oncologist’s team and her PCP, and the oncologists wanted to start chemo.
 Before beginning the first round of chemo, Mom started vomiting blood, and blood appeared in her urine and stool (requiring admission to intensive care).

 I will never forget it was my birthday.

 Feb 14th, when I arrived to visit her, she acknowledged my birthday and wished me a happy birthday.
-During the entire CA125 Viral Cancer Level process, Mom was alert.
+During the entire Viral Cancer Level process, Mom was alert.
 But she did not eat one bit of food from day one until she died.
 Mom’s memory also started to go; when I got all the medical bills and HPV Medical reports in the end, I found out they had run some serious tests on my mother.
 They only told me the basics: CA125 type cancer, prognosis, and that was all.
 Mom would not eat.
 All Mom wanted was water and ice during the 2-month process.
 Mom was in and out of nursing homes because it was only me and my Mom at home.

 See, Mom moved in with me because, before cancer, she had a stroke 1 -1/2 years ago.
-When Mom had the stroke, the same hospital, Vanderbilt, ran all types of tests, and I now wonder why this cancer wasn’t detected then.
+When Mom had the stroke, the same hospital, Vanderbilt, ran all types of checks, and I now wonder why this cancer wasn’t detected then.
 After her stroke, the docs told her she had recovered very well and was doing good.
 My mother, a fighter, had asked for help to get back on her feet after Dad’s death 10 years ago from skin cancer.
 So it was just my Mom and I. Anyway, to get to the final part of this story, the oncologists and her PCP recommended a nursing home so someone could be with Mom 24/7.

 The prognosis in the end was with chemo for 1 to 1/2 years and without chemo for 6 months or less.